To be Notified about future events, happenings, and newsletters click here.

 A good docent is punctual, reliable, helpful, and cordial to all visitors.
 A good docent has a positive attitude, a strong interest in the Bible and archaeology, and demonstrates the ability to speak to groups and follow established lesson plans.
 As tour guides, docents must be willing to actively improve their interpretive skills and increase their knowledge of biblical archaeology.

 What kind of training is involved?

-Those entering the docent program must attend two 1-hour training sessions with the Curator or the Museum Coordinator.
+Those entering the docent program must attend two one-hour training sessions with the curator or the museum coordinator.
 These sessions will include a guided walkthrough of the museum’s exhibition areas, a detailed explanation of the museum’s daily operations, and a brief overview of the museum’s emergency response protocols.
 In addition, docents may participate in a museum studies class (when available).
 Within the first four months after joining the program, docents are evaluated through an oral and written examination that will demonstrate knowledge of the museum and the docent handbook.